Table of contents

 hizaguruma.jpg

-In the regular version you first need to move closer and to one of Uke’s sides to then perform the tackle on the leg at opposing side.
+In the regular version you first need to move closer and to one of Uke’s sides but not too close either, to then destabilize Uke by turning and pulling while performing the tackle on the leg at opposing side with the inside of your feet right under his front knee.
+Avoid placing it too low, else, opponent can escape simply by lifting his leg.

 video